-1. Competent authorities supervising trading venues with a significant crossborder dimension shall, by ...
-[18 months from the date of entry into force of this amending Regulation], set up a mechanism to permit the ongoing and timely exchange of order data on the financial instruments referred to in paragraph 4, point (a), and collected from those trading venues in accordance with Article 25 of Regulation (EU) No 600/2014.
+1. Competent authorities supervising trading venues with a significant cross-border dimension shall, by ...
+[18 months from the date of entry into force of this amending Regulation], set up a mechanism to permit ongoing and timely exchange of order data on the financial instruments referred to in paragraph 4, point (a), and collected from those trading venues in accordance with Article 25 of Regulation (EU) No 600/2014 with respect to the financial instruments traded in that market.
 Competent authorities may delegate the set-up of the mechanism to ESMA.

 Where a competent authority submits a request for data under paragraph 4, the requested competent authority shall request that data from the relevant trading venue in a timely manner and not later than four working days from the date of the request.
-The requested data shall be made available to the competent authority that submitted the first request as soon as possible and no later than the deadline determined in paragraph 6, point (c).
+The requested data shall be made available to the competent authority that submitted the first request as soon as possible and no later than the deadline determined in paragraph 4, point (c).

-The ongoing and timely exchange of order data on the financial instruments referred to in paragraph 4, points (b) and (c), shall be made operational through the mechanism set up pursuant to the first subparagraph of this paragraph by ...
+The ongoing and timely exchange of order data on the financial instruments referred to in paragraph 4, points (b) and (c), shall be made operational through this mechanism by ...
 [42 months from the date of entry into force of this amending Regulation].

-- 2. The relevant trading venue shall establish and maintain appropriate arrangements, systems and procedures to permit the ongoing and timely exchange of order data by ...
+- 2. The relevant trading venue shall establish and maintain appropriate arrangements, systems and procedures to permit ongoing and timely exchange of order data by ...
 [18 months from the date of entry into force of this amending Regulation]. - 3.
-The request for ongoing order data from a competent authority may be submitted for a specific set of financial instruments. - 4.
-A competent authority may obtain order data originating from a trading venue that has a significant cross-border dimension when that competent authority is the competent authority of the most relevant market referred to in Article 26 of Regulation (EU) No 600/2014 and that data could be relevant for the supervisory activities of that authority for the following financial instruments: - (a) shares; - (b) bonds; - (c) futures.
+The request for ongoing data from a competent authority may be submitted for a specific set of financial instruments. - 4.
+A competent authority may obtain order data originating from a trading venue that has a significant cross-border dimension when that competent authority is the competent authority of the most relevant market referred to in Article 26 of Regulation (EU) No 600/2014 and that data could be relevant for the supervisory activities of this authority for the following financial instruments: - (a) shares; - (b) bonds; - (c) futures.